-Lupus is a disease of the immune system, which affects more than 17,000 Australians.
+Lupus is a disease of the immune system, which is estimated to affect more than 20,000 people in Australia and New Zealand.
 Symptoms can be vague and vary from person to person, and consequently diagnosis can be difficult.
 However, once diagnosed, a combination of prescribed treatment and lifestyle adjustments enables most people with lupus to enjoy an almost normal life.

 What is lupus?